 - Best nightlife – Chido Bar

-- Best all-around accommodation – Santa Maria Inn
+- Best place to stay – Santa Maria Inn

-If you are exploring California, make sure to check out Santa Maria, where there are many fun and exciting things to do.
+If you are exploring California, check out Santa Maria, where many fun and exciting things exist.

 1. Pacific Conservatory of the Performing Arts